xmtp/xmtp-js/packages/content-type-reaction/README.md

 const reaction: Reaction = message.content;
 ```

-### Display the reaction
+## Display the reaction

 Generally, reactions should be interpreted as emoji.
 So, `smile` would translate to :smile: in UI clients.
-That being said, how you ultimately choose to render a reaction is up to you.
+That being said, how you ultimately choose to render a reaction in your app is up to you.

 ## Developing